 If your employees aren’t up to snuff, productivity-wise, maybe it’s time for a vacation.
 Not all businesses were able to operate remotely during the pandemic and many were running at full speed.
 Now that summer is here, time off may need to be addressed.

-According to a report from HR platform Namely, low performers in the office actually take substantially less vacation time than high performers, 14 days compared with 19 days on average.
+According to a report from the HR platform Namely, low performers in the office actually take substantially less vacation time than high performers, 14 days compared with 19 days on average.
 Such a substantial difference, the report says, suggests “time off from work has a dramatic and positive impact on performance.”

 And according to a survey from TSheets, employees really, really value their time away from the office, whether it’s PTO for vacation, paid holidays, or paid sick leave.
 Oh, and personal days.
 And, if there’s a “blessed event” in the office, paid parental leave as well.

 Busy schedules notwithstanding, 88 percent of respondents from the TSheets survey say their employers should provide PTO, and 63 percent would turn down a job offer if it wasn’t part of the benefits package.
 And one-third say they’d be happier with more PTO.
-In fact, 1 out of 5 say they’d take more time off over a raise.
+In fact, 1 out of 5 says they’d take more time off over a raise.
 (Of course, that other 80 percent says show me the money, honey.)

 Oh, and when it comes to that benefits package, sick leave better be a part of it, too.
 Employees are looking for a benefits package which includes both sick time and paid holidays as well.
 Although older workers are most likely to look for sick leave and personal days, 85 percent of all employees say sick leave is still important.